How to Contact Uber for Help: Uber Customer Service

 Uber Online Help for Drivers

-The reason why I like going here for help is that the people who write this content all work at Uber’s corporate office and they carefully review everything that goes up on this page.
+I like going here for help because the people who write this content all work at Uber’s corporate office, and they carefully review everything that goes up on this page.

-One really cool feature that I did find with this page is that when you login and select a city, the site actually becomes personalized and you can get help based on your specific account.
-You can then select specific trips for review, or get custom-tailored help for your situation/city.
+One really cool feature of this page is that when you log in and select a city, the site becomes personalized, and you can get help based on your specific account.
+You can then select specific trips for review or get custom-tailored help for your situation/city.

 Tip #3: Visit an Uber Greenlight Hub

-Uber offers in-person support at Greenlight Hubs across the country and although there can be long wait times (up to an hour), the help you get here is the best out of any channels I’ve tried.
+Uber offers in-person support at Greenlight Hubs across the country, some have long wait times, but the help you get here is the best out of any channels I’ve tried.
+Many locations allow appointments, which can reduce your wait time while helping solve your problem quickly.

 You can search for your city’s office hours by checking your local Uber site (Google “[your city] Uber Greenlight Hub” to find the closest location to you), but here’s a list of some of the biggest cities that have Greenlight hubs: